vladbagrin/facebook-wrapper/Readme.md

 For now, the access_token and other data are not kept in the session variables, for simplicity and redundancy (a good thing in some cases on Facebook).

+Also, Facebook now requires all apps to parse the signed_request, so another important middleware to add before facebook.auth is the bodyParser.

 ```javascript
 var facebook = require('../lib/facebook-wrapper');
 var express = require('express');